Fireshtorm1k/SourceSync/README.md

+# What i changed in this fork

+- Removed client/server for windbg
+- Updated the use of the ida API for use with ida 9.
+- Added cmake for easy build

 # Overview

 **SourceSync** is both a set of plugins for synchronisation between debugger and decompiler and a library for generating pdb from decompiler data.
 In the case of plugins, it establishes a connection between the debugger (Windbg, client) and the decompiler (Ida Pro, server) to dynamically generate pdb for functions in the current thread call stack that belong to the decompiled module.